ussfranck/ussfranck/README.md

 #### # WE - ARE - SOFTWARE ENGINEER
 We do this, not because it's easy, but because we want to make it easy.....
-From CM to United Kingdom
+From CM to US & UK

 * 👀 Maybe looking for a SDE position in UK • US for the 11/2025.
 * 🖥️ Technologies: TS → Rust → Dart.